OpenDreamKit/OpenDreamKit.github.io/_posts/2018-03-15-jupyterhub-binder-convergence.md

 Procedure for the teacher(s):
 - Set up a shared volume for the whole class
-- Prepare a computing environment in a git repository on the forge Typically includes: computational software, [nbgrader] + configuration, ...
+- Prepare a computing environment in a git repository on the forge.

+  Typically includes: computational software, [nbgrader] + configuration, ...
 - Prepare the course material typically in a git repository on the forge (the same one or another)